lynaghk/cljx/README.markdown

 ### Clojure is a hosted language, in all flavours

-Cljx does *not* try to hide implementation differences between host platforms.
+cljx does *not* try to hide implementation differences between host platforms.
-Clojure has ints, floats, longs, &c., ClojureScript has number; Clojure regular expressions act differently than ClojureScript regular expressions, because *they are different*.
+Clojure has ints, floats, longs, &c., ClojureScript has number; Clojure regular expressions act differently than ClojureScript regular expressions, because *they are different*, and so on.

-Cljx only tries to unify Clojure/ClojureScript abstractions when it makes sense.
+cljx only tries to unify Clojure/ClojureScript abstractions when it makes sense.
 E.g., converting `clojure.lang.IFn` into `IFn` when generating ClojureScript.
 The rest is up to you, in annotating your code to include or exclude what's needed by each runtime.